 Resident Rick Fisher informed council of several criminal incidents that were reported to him, some of which were not reported to the police.
 Fisher and Mayor Lutz encouraged residents to call police if they have information about any criminal incident.
 Fisher is the organizer of the Columbia PA Crime Watch group.

 Fisher asked if he could get a list of camera locations in the borough, and the mayor replied, "No." Later in the meeting, the mayor said the borough has "exactly 50 cameras" but "there is no list."
 According to him, if the borough had a list of cameras, it would be considered public property and would have to be made available through "Right-to-Know."
 He said the borough does not have to create a list just to satisfy such a request.
-He said no list exists because of covert cameras being used in investigations.
+He also said no list exists because of covert cameras being used in investigations.

 There was some confusion about how many cameras are located in Columbia River Park.
 Columbia Spy has counted five, excluding any possible "covert" cameras.
 The Columbia Water Company, adjacent to the park, has additional cameras on its building's exterior.